recleelab/dNEMO-1.1.0/README.md

 # dNEMO-1.1.0
 Software detecting-NEMO (dNEMO).
-Publication in Bioinformatics (March 2021): https://doi.org/10.1093/bioinformatics/btaa874 and described in STAR Protocols (in revision).
+Publication in Bioinformatics (March 2021): https://doi.org/10.1093/bioinformatics/btaa874 and described in STAR Protocols (September 2022): https://doi.org/10.1016/j.xpro.2022.101630.

 Download dNEMO and add the folder and all subfolders to the current MATLAB path.
 Type RUN_ME into the command window to open the tool.

 Guided walkthrough for installation and use of dNEMO: dNEMO-0.9.0/DNEMO_READ_ME.docx

-Sample images for dNEMO: https://pitt.box.com/s/huzv0bq4ksbm4q5asfyj8v976jpwwo1g
+Sample images for dNEMO: [https://pitt.box.com/s/huzv0bq4ksbm4q5asfyj8v976jpwwo1g](https://data.mendeley.com/datasets/8j4x6dj2f7/1)

 Simulated images with theoretical PSFs were used in testing detection methods used in dNEMO, and can be found in this repository: https://github.com/recleelab/simulate_psf_image